continuousdemo/wordpress-eb-demo/README.md

 ### Configuring the DocumentRoot

-Now let's configure your DocumentRoot.
+When the environment has been created, let's configure your DocumentRoot.

 1. Goto your Elastic Beanstalk application **my-wordpress-site**
 2. Select your environment **Staging**